bahaidev/textbrowser/README.md

     1. Add tooltips and table summaries, etc. back (see locale file for these and reapply any other unused) and add any missing ones describing how to use the elements
-1. As with table/array-of-arrays schema, develop schema for outlines (and utilize)!
-1. Develop footnote targeting mechanism to hide/reveal footnotes inline (based on a `data-footnote` attribute or the like).
-Utilize JSON Schema `links` for indicating footnote location in document then allow HTML `<a href>` to point to the scheme designated therein.
-1. Search/Sorting
-    1. Add to preferences system for saved/favorite, recent searches/browses, etc.
-    1. Schema-aware and metadata-aware column sorting options (e.g., sort by order and ASC/DESC) with user customizability (i.e., presorting along with dynamic client-side after-load sorting, with or without search filtering; use "search" in locale to add this filtering to UI)
-    1. Option to have range of context (even if browsing and not searching?), e.g., 2 rows before and after designated row(s) and range for highlighting
-    1. Option for highlighting search terms (with own styles), and/or if context is specified, to highlight rows with search results and alternatively style context rows
-    1. Optional links to go to previous/next results if only loading a subset of available content (allow customization of size of chunking in preferences as well as on the fly)
-    1. Support user-driven or automated (expandable) ellipses for surrounding content with option for highlighting these (e.g., to highlight a parts of a sentence, including one spanning multiple rows/verses)

 ## To-dos (Lower priority)